 Welcome to Blue Mountains Nature.

-Our aim is for the combination of visual, artistic and technical content to be inspirational and informative.
-On the technical side, we strive for accuracy by involving local experts.
-This is a non-commercial labour of love; we thank our contributors and we welcome constructive
+We want to inspire and inform with a combination of visual, artistic, personal and technical content.
+On the technical side, we strive for accuracy by involving local experts and referencing authoritative documents.
+This is a non-commercial labour of love; we thank our volunteer contributors and we welcome constructive feedback.

 Natural heritage takes in landscape, ecology, flora, fauna and conservation.
 Artistic responses to the area's natural heritage include visual art, literature and music.
 Cultural heritage is included where it can inform aspects of natural heritage.